How To Calculate Economic Surplus

 Total Economic Surplus

 Total economic surplus is the sum of consumer surplus and producer surplus.
 It represents the overall net benefit to society from a market transaction.
 A higher total economic surplus indicates a more efficient allocation of resources.
-In a perfectly competitive market, the total economic surplus is maximized at the equilibrium price and quantity.
+Which means in a perfectly competitive market, the total economic surplus is maximized at the equilibrium price and quantity.
 This is because the market efficiently balances the desires of consumers and producers.

 Calculating Total Economic Surplus: